NGO Board & Executive teams

-We partnered with an NGO over a nine-month period to help revitalize leadership, restore collaboration, and strengthen the organization’s capacity to operate under pressure.
+We partnered with an NGO over 9 months to strengthen leadership, restore collaboration and increase the organization’s capacity to operate under pressure.

 1. Clarity — Seeing the system clearly